tracespace/gerber-to-svg/packages/gerber-parser/API.md

 ### format

-The format object `gerber.format` can be used once parsing has finished to determine any formatting decisions the parser made.
+The format object `parser.format` can be used once parsing has finished to determine any formatting decisions the parser made.
 Specifically, coordinate places format, zero suppression format, and filetype.

 ``` javascript
 parser.on('end', function() {